cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 }
 ```

-Now you need to update where the constructor is called.
+Finally, you need to update where the constructor is called and pass a proper instance of bank keeper.
 This happens namely in `app/app.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/app/app.go#L341-L342]
 app.CheckersKeeper = *checkersmodulekeeper.NewKeeper(